farinap5/FTPHoney/README.md

 COMMAND  DESCRIPTION                       REQUIRED
 -------  -----------                       --------
 -l       Local host and port. ip:port      No
--a       All tested pessword are correct.
+-a       All tested password are correct.
 No
 -v       Show conections in verbose mode.
 No
 -h       Help menu.
 ```